 Calgary Flames (1st in Pacific) vs. Dallas Stars (Wild Card 1)

 Tyler Toffoli was worth a haul of assets to the Calgary Flames, including their first-round selection this year.
 He and his family really embraced the Montreal experience, and he led the team in scoring a year ago before heading off for greener pastures, so he’s an easy player to cheer for.

 That trade has Montreal slated to make two selections in the opening round for the first time since 2007.
-The worse the Flames do, the higher that pick becomes, It could be anywhere from 32nd if Calgary wins the Stanley Cup to as high as 23rd in the unlikely event that they and every team currently ranked above them gets upset in the first two rounds.
+The worse the Flames do, the higher that pick becomes, It could be anywhere from 32nd if Calgary wins the Stanley Cup to as high as 25th in the unlikely event that they and every team currently ranked above them get upset in the first two rounds.

 On the other side, one-time Hab Alexander Radulov is trying to win his first Stanley Cup, but he and the Stars face a tough road right from the outset.